 4K Monitors For Content Creators

 If you want to create content in the highest quality available, you will definitely need a 4K monitor as well as the powerful computer equipment required to edit and render 4K content.

 Since most people are still using lower-resolution displays, only a select number of your viewer base will be able actually to enjoy your content in all its glory.

-So, while a 4K monitor will certainly make your content more appealing to some, you should feel no need to rush and get one just yet.
+So, while a 4K monitor will undoubtedly make your content more appealing to some, you should feel no need to rush and get one just yet.

 4K Monitors For Everyday Use